krajuska/gitcheatsheet/README.md

 git checkout -b <branchname>
 ```
 * creates a branch called \<branchname> and then sets it as the current branch

 ```
 git checkout -m <newbranchname>
 ```
 * resets the name of the current branch to \<newbranchname>

 ```
 git checkout --orphan <branchname>
 ```
 * creates a new **empty** branch called \<branchname>
+> gkrajuska's notes:
+>> by **empty**, krajuska meant that the branch will be created with no history attached to the root of the branch you were checked out before running the --orphan flagged command

 ```
 git branch -D <branchname>
 ```
 * deletes the branch called \<branchname>
+> gkrajuska's notes:
+>> the **-D** flag forces deletion if the branch was not merged to another branch.
+If you want to be notified in case your branch's changes weren't merged, use the lowercase **-d** flag

 ```
-git stash
+git stash [push]
 ```
-* saves all of the unstaged changes into a stash
+* saves all of the unstaged changes into a stash.
+* executing **stash** without any further arguments is the same as executing **stash push**

 ```
 git stash list
 ```
 * lists all of your stashed changes
 * note that the important thing to get from here is the identification of each stash (usually identified as **"stash@{N}"**

 ```
 git stash apply
 ```
 * applies the latest created stash into the current branch

 ```
 git stash drop <stashID>
 ```
 * deletes the stash identified as \<stashID>

 ```
 git stash pop
 ```